 Air Quality Framework Directives 1996/62/EC, 1999/30/EC, and 2008/50/EC Establishes mandatory standards for air quality and sets limits and guides values for sulphur and nitrogen dioxide, suspended particulates and lead in air.
-Establishment of limit values for concentrations of sulphur dioxide, nitrogen dioxide, particulate matter and lead in the ambient air. quality.
-I etrimental impacts on air Help to mitigate in ted Air Quality Management Relates to reducing emissions from development and ensuring that limit values are not exceeded due to resulting traffic.
+Establishment of limit values for concentrations of sulphur dioxide, nitrogen dioxide, particulate matter and lead in the ambient air.
+Avoid detrimental impacts on air quality.
+Help to mitigate in designated Air Quality Management Areas.
+Relates to reducing emissions from development and ensuring that limit values are not exceeded due to resulting traffic.
 The Conservation of Natural Habitats and of Wild Fauna and Flora Directive (92/43/EEC) To contribute towards ensuring biodiversity through the conservation of natural habitats and of wild flora and fauna; designation of Special Areas of Conservation.
-Requirement for "appropriate assessments" to consider effects on sites of European importance. biodiver on and management of sity and areas of significant and ecological importance.
+Requirement for "appropriate assessments" to consider effects on sites of European importance.
+Protection and management of biodiversity and areas of significant habitat and ecological importance.
 Impact on habitats and species Development to avoid areas of particular importance, including particular consideration of Natura 2000 sites such as SACs and SPAs Directive (2001/77/EC) Promotion of development of renewable energy sources and their use Promotion of development of renewable energy sources and their use.
-Promotio on of renewable energy Contribution to use of renewable energy EC Directive on the assessment of the effects of certain plans and programmes on the environment (2001/42/EC) To provide for a high level of protection of the environment & to contribute to integration of environmental considerations into preparation of plans & programmes promoting sustainable development.
+Promotion of renewable energy Contribution to use of renewable energy EC Directive on the assessment of the effects of certain plans and programmes on the environment (2001/42/EC) To provide for a high level of protection of the environment & to contribute to integration of environmental considerations into preparation of plans & programmes promoting sustainable development.
 "Environmental assessments" should be carried out for plans which are likely to have significant effects on the environment.
-SA to en F T n should be accompanied by asure: Policies in plan will contribute to sustainable development.
+The plan should be accompanied by SA to ensure: Policies in plan will contribute to sustainable development.
 That there is full stakeholder & public consultation in the process.
-The SA framework should ensure the objectives of this overarching document are covered NATIONAL Localism Act (2011) Devolves powers to councils and neighbourhoods to gi local communities more control over housing and plans decisions. ning p Ensure that the consultation process enables genuine opportunities for local people to be involved in the Local Plan process and to be part of olanning decisions made in the areas affected.
+The SA framework should ensure the objectives of this overarching document are covered Localism Act (2011) NATIONAL Devolves powers to councils and neighbourhoods to gi local communities more control over housing and planr decisions.
 Contribution to community involvement.
 Improve the quality of where people live.